pedrochaves/wake-up-call/README.md

 directory, but `wuc /path/to/folder/` will look for songs where you specify (recommended).

+To stop the song that is playing, use the `mocp -x`.
+It halts the moc program.

 ## TODO

+- Way to stop the song
+- Make directory an obrigatory argument
 - Other file types (FLAC, AAC)
 - Add support for logging
 - Improve help